-This course is taught in small groups using simplified flight simulators within the hyperbaric chamber.
+This course is taught in small groups using simplified flight simulators within a hyperbaric chamber.
 Pilots communicate with ATC while climbing at a rate of 1,500 feet per minute, to allow individual exploration of the signs and sensations of hypoxia.

 The course includes a conference, pre-flight orientation, high-altitude training and an individual review of pilots' sensations in different scenarios.